mid9tech/book-shop/README.md

 ## Features

-HShopp comes equipped with a variety of features to enhance the online shopping experience:
+mid9shop comes equipped with a variety of features to enhance the online shopping experience:

 - **User Authentication and Registration:** Users can create accounts and securely log in to access personalized features.
 - **Product Browsing and Searching:** A vast catalog of products is available for users to explore, with efficient search functionality to find desired items.